-The following Performance Graph and related information shall not be deemed "soliciting material" or "filed" with the SEC, nor shall such information be incorporated by reference into any future filing under the Securities Act of 1933 or Securities Exchange Act of 1934, each as amended, except to the extent that we specifically incorporate it by reference into such filing.
+The following performance graph and related information shall not be deemed "soliciting material" or "filed" with the SEC, nor shall such information be incorporated by reference into any future filing under the Securities Act of 1933 or Securities Exchange Act of 1934, each, as amended, except to the extent that we specifically incorporate it by reference into such filing.

-The following graph compares the total cumulative stockholder return on our common stock for the period from December 31, 2009 through December 31, 2014, with the cumulative total return of (a) the NASDAQ Index and (b) Asta Funding, Inc. and PRA Group, Inc., which we believe are comparable companies.
-The comparison assumes that \$100 was invested on December 31, 2009, in our common stock and in each of the comparison indices.
-The stock price performance on the following graph is not necessarily indicative of future stock performance.
+The following graph compares the total cumulative stockholder return on our common stock for the period from December 31, 2010 through December 31, 2015, with the cumulative total return of (a) the NASDAQ Composite Index and (b) Asta Funding, Inc. and PRA Group, Inc., which we believe are comparable companies.
+The comparison assumes that \$100 was invested on December 31, 2010, in our common stock and in each of the comparison indices (including reinvestment of dividends).
+The stock price performance reflected in the following graph is not necessarily indicative of future stock price performance.

-COMPARISON OF 5 YEAR CUMULATIVE TOTAL RETURN\
+COMPARISON OF 5 YEAR CUMULATIVE TOTAL RETURN